-14 towns in France that are perfect to visit in winter
+14 towns in France you have to visit in winter

-International travel is heavily restricted but for the moment travel within France is allowed - so why not shake off the winter blues with a trip to one of these lovely towns?
+Why not shake off the winter blues with a trip to one of these lovely French towns?

 1. Annecy, French Alps

-This beautiful Alpine town in the south east of France is stunning all-year-round, with its medieval buildings, cobbled streets and quaint canals and bridges.
+This beautiful Alpine town in the south east of France is beautiful all-year-round, with its medieval buildings, cobbled streets and quaint canals and bridges.

 The spectacular fairy tale landscape which includes a crystal clear lake surrounded by snow-capped mountains is the perfect setting for a winter break.